-If you are a developer or want to play around with Kubernetes then Minicube could be a good option for you.
+If you are a developer or want to play around with Kubernetes then Minicube could be a good option.
 It is a single host solution that combines all the requirements of a Kubernetes setup into one host.
-I will cover the setup of Minikube in a separate post.

 The other way which is more like installing a cluster for enterprise levels is with for example Kubeadm.
 This is where you will have a minimum of two nodes: